chanzuckerberg/napari-segmentation-workshop/_sources/intro.md

 ## Instructions

 We've designed this course into three stages (requiring **at least 8 hours** to fully complete), each consisting of small snippets of narrated video (recorded by [the Bravo Cohort](preface/landing.md)), accompained by text explanations, a glossary of relevant terms, sample data, and exercises.
-We recommend you complete this course at your own, aiming to learn a lesson a day.
+We recommend you complete this course at your own pace, starting with one lesson a day.

 1. Beginning at **[Stage I](onboard/landing.md)**, you'll learn more about what napari is, and how it compares to other imaging platforms.
 We guide you through an installation of the latest version of the napari viewer, and how we enhance its functionality with plugins.
   <br>